 c.
 380 AD

 The first Latin treatise on hermeneutics — seven rules for interpreting Scripture, each corresponding to a structural principle of biblical meaning.
-Written by Tyconius, a Donatist lay theologian who was eventually excommunicated by his own party (Parmenian, Donatist bishop of Carthage, expelled him c.
-380) for holding that the Church was not confined to Africa and that it was inherently "bipartite" — a mixture of elect and reprobate inseparable until the final judgment, directly contradicting Donatist ecclesiology.
-The supreme irony of this text: Augustine adopted its rules wholesale in De Doctrina Christiana III.30–37, and through that adoption the Liber Regularum became the most influential hermeneutical framework in medieval Latin exegesis — authored by a man both his own church and his opponents' church rejected.
-Full text at CCEL.
-Via CCEL (Christian Classics Ethereal Library)
+Written by Tyconius, a Donatist lay theologian eventually excommunicated by his own party (Parmenian, Donatist bishop of Carthage, expelled him c.
+380) for holding that the Church was not confined to Africa and that it was inherently “bipartite” — a mixture of elect and reprobate inseparable until the final judgment, directly contradicting Donatist ecclesiology.
+The supreme irony: Augustine adopted its rules wholesale in De Doctrina Christiana III.30–37, and through that adoption the Liber Regularum became the most influential hermeneutical framework in medieval Latin exegesis — authored by a man both his own church and his opponents' church rejected.
+This is F.C.
+Burkitt's 1894 Cambridge critical edition — the first reliable text, newly edited from the manuscripts.
+Free PDF, ePub, and text download.
+Via Internet Archive (Burkitt, Cambridge University Press, 1894) — verified working

 c.
 380 AD